ofmanybirds/ofmanybirds.github.io/recs.md

 'academia' concerns the structures of academic publishing, and everything that sprawls off from that.
 'US' is content that is written from a US-centric perspective.
 'literature' is about writing.
+'altruism' is about helping people you don't need to help.

 'influential' is applied to content we found unusually valuable long-term or that significantly changed how we conceptualise a given domain.
 'surprising' is content that some or all of significantly surprised us.